missing-semester-cn/missing-semester-cn.github.io/course-shell.md

 $ echo 3 | sudo tee /sys/class/backlight/thinkpad_screen/brightness
 ```

+Since the `tee` program is the one to open the `/sys` file for writing,
+and _it_ is running as `root`, the permissions all work out.
+You can
-All sorts of fun things can be controlled through `/sys`, such as the
+control all sorts of fun and useful things through `/sys`, such as the
 state of various system LEDs:

 ```console